elvissteinjr/DesktopPlus/README.md

 - Customizable overlay settings (width, position, curvature, opacity)
 - Overlay cropping
 - 3D support (SBS & HSBS)
-- Detached overlay mode: Display a desktop during gameplay or attach it to a different origin (play space, dashboard, HMD, controllers, tracker)
+- Floating overlay mode: Display a desktop during gameplay or attach it to a different origin (play space, dashboard, HMD, controllers, tracker)
 - Actions: User-definable functions (input simulation, running applications) which can be bound to controller or UI buttons
 - Keyboard Extension, enabling use of modifier, arrow and function keys
 - Elevated access toggle, making it possible to deal with UAC prompts and other UIP-restricted UI in VR without using full admin-access at all times